NirajPudasaini/NirajPudasaini/README.md

 - Other Software: Unity, Solidworks, Cadence, Blender
 - Robotics: ROS, Rviz, Gazebo, other simulations

-I am constantly expanding my knowledge and exploring new technologies to enhance my abilities.
-Feel free to contact me for any possible collaboration.
+Feel free to contact me for any possible collaboration that fits my skills.